Strangford ferry fares

 Written complaints will be responded to within 15 working days.
 A written reply will not normally be sent to a verbal complaint.

-You may also email your comments on the Strangford ferry operation directly to DfI Roads staff using the email address below.
+You may also email your comments on the Strangford ferry operation directly to DfI Roads staff using this email address:

 If you would like to get a written response you will need to provide your name and postcode.